benfrick/docs-portfolio/src/doc/partner/authentication/use-partner-authentication.md

 ### Step 2: Authenticate the Consumer

+Consumers log in or register to their Nike account and accept your terms and conditions.

 **Step 2a: Consumer logs in to an existing or registers a new Nike account**

-On the Login or Registration page, the consumer logs into their existing Nike account or registers a new one.
+On the Nike Login or Registration page, consumers log into their existing Nike account or register a new one.
 Under the covers, the page uses three-legged OAuth to authenticate the consumer and generate a Nike Consumer Access Token discussed in **Step 3**.

 Below are sample Login and Registration pages.
 This design is subject to change.